-- 3.51 There are 17 operating crushed rock quarries within Cumbria, including the two for high and very high specification roadstones, providing limestone, igneous and sandstone rock.
-Two of these quarries, Shap Beck and Shap Blue, are partly within the Lake District National Park, whilst Shap Pink is wholly within the Park.
-In addition to producing aggregates, four of the limestone quarries supply industrial markets, mostly for burnt lime. - 3.52 There are 10 operating sand and gravel quarries in Cumbria; none of these are within the Lake District National Park.
+- 3.53 There are 16 operating crushed rock quarries within Cumbria, including the two for high and very high specification roadstones, providing limestone, igneous and sandstone rock.
+Two of the crushed rock quarries, Shap Beck and Shap Blue, are partly within the Lake District National Park, whilst Shap Pink is wholly within the Park.
+In addition to producing aggregates, four of the limestone quarries have the resources to supply industrial markets, mostly for burnt lime. - 3.54 There are 10 operating sand and gravel quarries in Cumbria; none of these are within the Lake District National Park.
 There are sand and gravel deposits in the Park, but it is assumed that none are currently deemed commercially viable or they are situated in areas where extraction would not be compatible with the Park's purposes.
-However, in the LDNPA Local Plan Part Three, the sand and gravel resource is safeguarded by a Mineral Safeguarding Area. - 3.53 There are 26 operating building stone quarries across the county.
+However, in the LDNPA Local Plan Part Three, the sand and gravel resource is safeguarded by a Mineral Safeguarding Area. - 3.55 There are 26 operating building stone quarries across the county.
 Nine of these quarries are located in the Lake District National Park, of which only two produce aggregate, as a by-product of slate working.
-The remaining building stone quarries are located outside the Park and, of these, eight produce aggregates from slate, sandstone and limestone. - 3.54 The quarries are listed in Appendix 3, which also includes maps showing their location.
+The remaining building stone quarries are located outside the Park and, of these, eight produce aggregates from slate, sandstone and limestone. - 3.56 The quarries are listed in Appendix 3, which also includes maps showing their location.